jordan-rothstein/Gunslingers/README.md

 # Gunslingers
-A small game where the player engages in a duel versus another player or an AI
+A small game using CreateJS where the player engages in a duel versus another player or an AI